rgrempel/elm-ticker/README.md

 Note that the initial value which you supply as the second parameter is not actually used -- it would only be used if the initial state would be to drop updates, which it is not.
-However, for the initial value is still required in order to satisfy the type checker -- it can be anything that has the correct type.
+However, the initial value is still required in order to satisfy the type checker -- it can be anything that has the correct type.